This Dukkah recipe (Egyptian Herb and Spice Mix) is a savory, nutty herb and spice blend that packs a punch of flavor and crunch.

 - Store in an airtight container at room temperature for up to 1 month.

-- Each serving is 1 tablespoon.
+- Recipe Yield and Serving Size: Each serving is 1 tablespoon.
 This recipe makes about 1/2 cup, for 8 (1-tablespoon-sized) servings.

 Spice Market Photos from Yarmouk in Damascus Syria in March 2011